allegory-software/allegory-sdk/MAKING-WIDGETS.md

 * be instantiable from both html and from JavaScript.
 * allow any property changes while the widget is live.
 * not leak event listeners when detached from DOM.
+* maintain hidden input elements to work in forms.
 * work at any parent font size.
 * use only theme colors.
 * update itself when resized.